kurator-dev/kurator/docs/proposals/backup/backup.md

 and make progress.
 -->

-- Limit the development and testing environment to on-premise clusters and [Kind](https://kind.sigs.k8s.io/).
-Besides, the Object Storage Service(OSS) is limited to [Minio](https://min.io/docs/minio/kubernetes/upstream/).
+- **Development Environment**: We will limit the development and testing environment to on-premise clusters and [Kind](https://kind.sigs.k8s.io/).
+- **Object Storage Service Testing**: Due to current limitations, we will only test with Minio as the Object Storage Service (OSS).
+Testing with other types of OSS is not within the scope of this proposal.
-- Provide only the [Restic](https://github.com/restic/restic) solution for storage involving Persistent Volumes due to the limitations of snapshot-based solutions in cross-cluster functionality.
-See [Velero doc](https://velero.io/doc)
+- **PV Backup Solution**: We will solely rely on the [Restic](https://github.com/restic/restic) solution for storage involving Persistent Volumes.
+  This decision is based on the limitations of snapshot-based solutions in cross-cluster functionality.
+For more details, refer to the [Velero documentation](https://velero.io/docs/v1.12/file-system-backup/).
-- We will remove all configurations related to vsl (pv snapshot) since the vsl method does not support cross-cloud and cross-cluster.
+- **Volume Snapshot Location(vsl)**: We will remove all configurations related to vsl.
+  The vsl method, which refers to the location where volume snapshots are stored, does not support cross-cloud and cross-cluster scenarios.
   Moreover, we currently lack the conditions to test vsl.
-- Basically, focus solely on the initial configuration, excluding subsequent configuration edit or reapply.
+- **Hook capability**
+  In Velero, the hook capability allows users to specify custom commands to be executed during the backup or restore process.
+  These hooks can be used to capture application-consistent backups or to restore application data.
-- Initially, we will not implement the hook capability.
+  However, initially, we will not implement this hook capability in our integration.
   We will decide on adding this feature in the future based on user feedback and requirements.
--

 ### Proposal